cyclefortytwo/cycle42.com/index.md

 ---
 layout: landing
 title: "Home Page"
-fulltitle: "Cypherpunk cooperative located in Berlin"
+fulltitle: "Cypherpunk collective located in Berlin"
-excerpt: Cypherpunk cooperative located in Berlin
+excerpt: Cypherpunk collective located in Berlin

 ---
 <!-- fulltitle: This overrides the default page title, which is "{{page.tite}} | {{site.title}}" -->